 5. Trimming

-Once the shot is ejected from the die, it is tooled and deburred to remove any excess material.
-Excess material usually forms in leakage areas between the die mold cavities and in channels leading to the die mold, taking the shape of flash, sprue, runners and gate.
+After the shot is expelled from the die, it undergoes tooling and deburring to strip away surplus material.
+This extra material typically accumulates in the gaps between the die mold cavities and along the channels that lead to the mold, forming elements known as flash, sprue, runners, and gate.

-Sprue transfers molten metal to the runners, which are horizontal mechanisms connected to the sprue for the purpose of transferring molten metal to the mold.
+Sprue channels molten metal into runners, which are horizontal structures linked to the sprue, designed to guide the molten metal into the mold.

 6. Finishing/Secondary Processing